5 Tactics A Sex Addict Uses That You Need To Know

 Anne: Or they say, “I know I said that but it’s not what I meant.
 I meant this other thing…” And the woman remarks that it is in fact what he said and meant…

-Part of the reason we bring this up is not to rehash our own trauma; it’s to educate women about the behaviors they can expect so they know they are not crazy, so they can observe their husband’s behavior to know if he is emotionally safe.
+Part of the reason we bring this up is not to rehash our own trauma, it’s to educate women about the behaviors that they can expect so they know they’re not crazy, so they can observe their husband’s behavior to know if he is emotionally safe.

-There are many books we recommend to become more educated about these things.
+There are many books we recommend you read, to become more educated about these things.
 The one we recommend most is the “Why Does He Do That?” by Lindy Bancroft.
 This book will teach you the safe behaviors you are looking for in terms of emotional safety.

-I’m so grateful you were here today, Amy Kate, and for all that you have been through and the fact that you are using this now to educate women, especially in your job as a customer service rep for Covenant Eyes.
+I’m so grateful you were here today, Amy Kate, and for all that you have been through and the fact that you are using this now to educate women, especially in your job as a customer service representative for Covenant Eyes.

-Amy: Another awesome book that is one of my favorites is, Worthy Of Her Trust.
+Amy: Another awesome book that is one of my favorites is, Worthy of Her Trust.
 It gives a very clear picture of what true repentance in recovery really looks like.
-I know for me, I went through a lot of “Am I expecting too much; do I have this crazy vision of what recovery looks like?”
+I know, for me, I went through a lot of “Am I expecting too much?
+Do I have this crazy, not real vision of what recovery looks like?”

 Anne: That’s really great to help women understand what they are looking for.
 My ex tells people, “What could I do?
 She wouldn’t talk to me.”
 I think that he doesn’t understand that I could very clearly see through his behaviors exactly what was happening.

 Someone who really loves his wife and wants to be back with his family doesn’t shut down their bank account.
 He doesn’t stop giving them money.
-He doesn’t go to a singles congregation.
+He doesn’t go to a singles’ congregation.
 He doesn’t threaten her and say, “I’m giving you a three-week deadline.
-If I don’t get back in the house in three weeks then I’m going to do get my own apartment.”
+If I don’t get back in the house in three weeks, then I’m going to get my own apartment.”

-Amy: The APSATS difference is literally night and day compared to any option out there when it comes to the healing.
-The coaches that are at BTR are great.
-I’ve had the pleasure of meeting two in person and the others I have talked to multiple times online and they are amazing women with hearts of gold; they are so, so passionate about helping other women change their lives.
+Amy: The betrayal trauma model difference is literally night and day compared to any other option out there when it comes to the healing.
+The coaches at BTR are great.
+I’ve had the pleasure of meeting two in person and the others I have talked to multiple times online and they are amazing women with hearts of gold.
+They are so, so passionate about helping other women change their lives.

-There is a little bit of cognitive dissonance with us because we think that God wants me to submit to my husband or he wants me to be a loving, kind, service-oriented wife...so there is the cognitive dissonance with the wives of sex addicts who are wanting a whole, peaceful, loving family.
+There is a little bit of cognitive dissonance with us because we think that God wants me to submit to my husband or he wants me to be a loving, kind, service-oriented wife.
+There is the cognitive dissonance with the wives of sex addicts who are wanting a whole, peaceful, loving family.